 I am honored to be one of the recipients of the Arizona Commission on Arts Grant.
 The commission, which is one of 56 art agencies affiliated with the National Endowment for the Arts, works to strengthen Arizona communities through the arts.
 Details in the Phoenix New Times article and on the Arizona Commission of the Arts website.

-My handcrafted jewelry is available in materials and themes that mimic my artworks for museum exhibitions at Phoenix Art Museum and Mesa Contemporary Arts Museum.
-Each piece is completely unique and the line of pendants vary in materials – often a blend of fossilized concrete, porcelain, metals circuitry and geometries.
+My handcrafted jewelry is now available in materials and themes that are a reflections of artworks for my museum exhibitions at Phoenix Art Museum and Mesa Contemporary Arts Museum.
+Each piece is completely unique and vary in materials – often a blend of fossilized concrete, porcelain, metals, circuitry and geometries.
+Commissioned pieces welcomed.
 You can purchase online direct & securely here.
-All orders ship in 72hrs via USPS mail with tracking.

 Join Us: 28 Contemporary Artist from 5 Countries